 Many brides always get it right in looking for and booking a makeup artist before the wedding day.

-The problem is when the same makeup artist is assigned to work on the bride, her bridesmaids, matron of honor, mother of the bride, flower girls, well let’s just say the list can extend even further on our beautiful South African weddings (…LOL)
+The problem is when the same makeup artist is assigned to work on the bride, her bridesmaids, matron of honour, mother of the bride, flower girls, well let’s just say the list can extend even further on our beautiful South African weddings (…LOL)

 Due to the long list of people to be worked on, the makeup artist has to start working in the early hours of dawn, to get through all the ladies before she works on the “woman of the moment”.
-Unfortunately this leads to a huge compromise of quality of work as the artist usually has to “rush” through everyone in order to still work on the bride.
+Unfortunately, this leads to a huge compromise of quality of work as the artist usually has to “rush” through everyone in order to still work on the bride.

 The makeup artist is also quite exhausted by the time she gets to work on the bride, which again potentially compromises the quality of her work.
-This even gets worse when the time to leave approaches, while she is still busy… all the aunts, uncles and parents start demanding for the bride to finish, “ it’s time to go makoti!”… some family members will even start knocking on the bride’s door, asking for bride to “come out already”, while others would be singing audibly “si m’lindile umakoti” (we are waiting for the bride) eager to depart for the wedding venue.
+This even gets worse when the time to leave approaches, while she is still busy… all the aunts, uncles and parents start demanding for the bride to finish, “ it’s time to go makoti!”… some family members will even start knocking on the bride’s door, asking for the bride to “come out already”, while others would be singing audibly “si m’lindile umakoti” (we are waiting for the bride) eager to depart for the wedding venue.

 All this amount of pressure, exhaustion, and destruction has a huge impact on the quality of make up the bride will be given, just before she walks done the isle.

-The delayed departure of the family to the venue, in turn leads to a “speed chase” as the convoy of cars races to get to the venue.
+The delayed departure of the family to the venue, in turn, leads to a “speed chase” as the convoy of cars races to get to the venue.
 This of course has the risks of road accidents on the way.

-A late start not only causes the MC to rush people through the items of the program, it creates many other discomforts like, but not limited to: hungry and grumpy guests, limited photo session, guests from out of town may leave before the end of the event, lunch may no longer be served in its best heated state, the disappointments can be endless for the bride and groom.
+A late start not only causes the MC to rush people through the items of the program, it creates many other discomforts like, but not limited to: hungry and grumpy guests, limited photo session, guests from out of town may leave before the end of the event, lunch may no longer be served in its best-heated state, the disappointments can be endless for the bride and groom.

-On the matter of photos, quality is compromised because the make up was rushed, and the Bride’s make up is not at its best because of the insufficient time spent on it.
+On the matter of photos, quality is compromised because the makeup was rushed, and the Bride’s make up is not at its best because of the insufficient time spent on it.